& General Information

 We are 1940's re-enactors, event organisers, dance teachers and vintage enthusiasts based in York.

-With kind support and donations from our dancers, volunteers and friends we have together so far raised £3975.00, for following charities:
+With kind support and donations from our dancers, volunteers and friends we have together so far raised £5356.00 for the following charities:

 As re-enactors, we offer Primary School Workshops for Key Stage 2,